cyew3/oneVPL-intel-gpu/README.md

 and configure Media SDK with the -DENABLE_ITT=ON.
 In case of VTune it will be searched in the default location (/opt/intel/vtune_amplifier).
 You can adjust ITT search path with  CMAKE_ITT_HOME.

-Once Media SDK was built with ITT support, enable it in a runtime creating per-user configuration file ($HOME/.mfx_trace) or a system wide configuration file (/etc/mfx_trace) with the following content:
+Once Media SDK was built with ITT support, enable it in a runtime creating per-user configuration file ($HOME/.mfx_trace) with the following content:
 ```sh
 Output=0x10
 ```